sverrirs/jekyll-paginate-v2/README.md

 > Although fully backwards compatible, to enable the new features this gem needs slightly extended [site yml](#site-configuration) configuration and miniscule additional new front-matter for the [pages to paginate on](#page-configuration).

 Now you're ready to run `jekyll serve` and your paginated files should be generated.

+Please see the [Examples](https://github.com/sverrirs/jekyll-paginate-v2/tree/master/examples) for more information on how to configure the pagination logic.

 ## Features